Frequently Asked Questions

 I like authentic stuff, so instead of eating truffles and caviar to the sound of violins, expect soul-filled, real traditional places, DELICIOUS food, big servings and good local wine.

-How do payments work?
+How do payments and deposits work?

+Reservations will only be confirmed after guests pay a reservation deposit.
 For tours the deposit is fixed at 300€.
 For rentals (withouth guide ) the deposit will be 30€/day.
 This sum is non-refundable, but you can use it as a credit credit for any other service provide by offroad-offcourse within 1 year.

 I prefer bank transfers for deposit payments.
 Paying by Paypal or credit card is also possible but unfortunately I will have to charge you a 5% fee on those.
 On the registration form you will find the necessary bank info.
 For local payments (rental deposits, or 2nd installments), I accept cash only.

-What should you carry on the tours:
+What should you bring on the tours:

-• 1 Tshirt + Socks + boxers per day
+• 1 Tshirt + Socks + boxers (per day)

 • Your basic toiletries and electronics.